 The underwriters are obligated, under certain circumstances, under the underwriting agreement to be filed as Exhibit 1.1 hereto, to indemnify us and our officers and directors against liabilities under the Securities Act.

 Item 15.
 Recent Sales of Unregistered Securities.

-The following sets forth information regarding all unregistered securities sold since January 1, 2018 through June 29, 2021:
+The following sets forth information regarding all unregistered securities sold since January 1, 2018:

 (1) Option issuances.